 Due to the lack of protection, motorcyclists are often more susceptible to severe or catastrophic injuries.
 Every part of the body is at risk, and the consequences may be fatal at higher speeds.

-As such, some of the most common motorcycle accident injuries are:
+Some of the most common motorcycle accident injuries are:

 - Traumatic brain injuries,

 While not all of these injuries may seem severe at first, they often lead to lifelong complications, such as disability or disfigurement.
 This makes motorcycle accidents some of the most dangerous crashes on the road.

 There are many damages involved in a motorcycle accident, but all of them fall into two categories: economic and non-economic.

 Each of these damage types makes up a major portion of any settlement or judgment.